OTB takes a look at travel marketing

 Content sells, but mainly to the rich

-Travel marketing has proven that flexibility and adaptation to the needs of the digital market can prove to be a worthwhile exercise which has the ability to attract and retain strong customer bases.
+Travel marketing has proven that flexibility and adaptation to digital market is a very worthwhile exercise.
+It really has the ability to attract and retain strong customer bases.
 Through multiple platforms, content and social media, anyone can now transport themselves to just about anywhere in the world.
 Where will you choose?